Modern Slavery and Human Trafficking Statement

 The Company has zero tolerance to slavery and human trafficking.
 We expect all suppliers and those in our supply chain to comply with our values.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to relevant members of staff.
+Our key staff members have already a high level of understanding of the risk of modern slavery and human trafficking in our supply chains and our business, we provide internal training when we hire new members of staff.
 We will also require our business partners to provide training to their staff and suppliers.

 Actions to report Modern Slavery or Human Trafficking